guidsdo/multipleTypescriptCompilers/README.md

 [![download](https://img.shields.io/npm/dw/mtsc.svg?colorB=cb3837)](https://www.npmjs.com/package/mtsc)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-## Update 18-november-2020
-Currently this library is in the process of removing tslint support.
-For some reasons, tslint is deprecated and this means that you will have to move to eslint for linting.
-I haven't found a good upgrade path for mono-repositories yet.
-When one is found, I'll update Mtsc with it.
-The whole goal of Mtsc is to integrate into vscode (since it has terrible multi-project support).
-Vscode team 'fixed' this partly with workspaces, but in practise this isn't a full fix and it also makes your dev environment feels like a complete mess.

 The vision and goal for Mtsc is, and always has been, the following:
 - Be able to lint and ts-compile multiple projects, concurrently whilst keeping all the results (not possible with just `concurrently`)
 - Facilitate proper vscode integration which means: